wtlin1228/blog/content/blog/0006-design-pattern-factory/index.md

 2. Abstract Factory: Provide an interface for creating families of related or dependent objects without specifying their concrete classes.

-The main difference between them is that Factory Method only create one object but Abstract Factory create serval objects.
+The main difference between them is that Factory Method only creates one object but Abstract Factory creates several objects.

 ### Diagrams

 Thanks for the diagrams.
-We can see clearly that the factory method is actually a subset of abstract factory when the factory only produce one product.
+We can see clearly that the Factory Method is actually a subset of the Abstract Factory when the factory only produces one product.

 1. Factory Method